Thes One: Fun DMC LP

-In February 2009, Thes One booked, managed and performed as a member of PUTS in their first tour of China, selling out shows in both Beijing and Shanghai (in excess of 800 people).
+In February 2009, Thes One booked, managed and performed as a member of PUTS in their first tour of China, selling out shows in both Beijing and Shanghai.
 PUTS, amongst other shows, was confirmed to play the Coachella Music Festival and Bonnaroo Music Festival in 2009.
 Immediately following their performance at Bonnaroo, Spin Magazine nominated People Under the Stairs "The best...period."

 Carried Away LP

 On October 13, 2009, People Under the Stairs released their 7th album, Carried Away.
-It marked a return to Om Records, the home of their first 4 albums and a return to a simple theme.
+It marked a brief return to Om Records, the home of their first 4 albums and a simple theme.
 As explained by The Onion in their AV club review, "Carried Away proves that Thes One and Double K will be pumping out sunny, laid-back party anthems long after the Internet memes grow stale".
 The album, which debuted at #5 on the iTunes hip hop charts was featured by iTunes, who noted: "As usual with PUTS, Carried Away is a self-contained effort with no guest producers or MC cameos, just entertaining rhymes and straightforward beatwork dotted with well-placed samples meant to delight hip-hop purists everywhere."
 Carried Away debuted on the Billboard charts at #23 on the Heatseeker Charts.
 Fans who had followed the group for years noted in many submitted reviews that the album was a return to classic PUTS material.
 Though demand to tour the US following the release of Carried Away was strong, PUTS were determined to break new parts of the world and proceeded to tour Brazil and then the southern cape of Africa following the release of the album.